musket-ml/musket_core/musket_docs/docs/generic/index.md

 loss: binary_crossentropy #We use simple binary_crossentropy loss
 ```

-[imports](reference.md#imports) imports python files from `modules` folder of the project and make their properly annotated contents to be available to be referred from YAML.
+[imports](reference.md#imports) imports python files that are not located in  `modules` folder of the project and make their properly annotated contents to be available to be referred from YAML.
+Files from the modules folder are imported automatically

 [testSplit](reference.md#testsplit) Splits the train set into two parts, using one part for train and leaving the other untouched for a later testing.
 The split is shuffled.

 [optimizer](reference.md#optimizer) sets the optimizer.